 Small compact or erect shrub to 60 cm high, covered with a dense velvety hairs.
-Leaves thick, ovate and covered in velvety hairs. inflorescence solitary in upper axils with large yellow flowers.
+Leaves thick, ovate and covered in velvety hairs.
+Inflorescence solitary in upper axils with large yellow flowers.
 Flowers throughout the year.
 Fruits are papery capsule to 10 mm diameter composed of 10-20 pubescent fruitlets which are rounded at the top and ear-shaped.
-Seeds are dark brown reniform seed to 3 mm long with a wrinkled surface.
+Seeds are dark brown, reniform to 3 mm long with a wrinkled surface.
 Seed embryo type is folded.

 Seed collection and propagation

 Collect seeds between January and December.
 Collect mature capsules, those that are turning pale straw colour and contain hard brown seeds.
 Place the capsules in a tray and leave to dry for two weeks.
 Then rub the capsules gently by hand to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 90%.
+Seed viability is usually very high.
 This species has physical dormancy that needs to be overcome for the seed to germinate (e.g. nicking or softening the seed coat).